layouts-css/tailwindcss-plugin/README.md

 ### Single-Panel Layout Classes

-Single-panel layout clasess decribe how the child elements behave in the container bases on the following properties:
+Single-panel layout classes describe how the child elements behave in the container bases on the following properties:

 #### Single Axis (x or y)